-6.3 Affordability Value
+5.3 Affordability Value

 Up to twenty (20) points will be awarded for the calculated Affordability Value of the Applicant's proposed development.
 This scoring criterion prefers developments in which there is a greater difference between market and restricted rents, reflecting a greater 'street value' of the affordability restrictions.
-For this calculation, LHC will divide (A) two times the Adjusted CDBG-DR funding by the total difference over thirty-five (35) or forty (40) years at the property of the property of the total difference over thirty-five (35) or forty (40) years at the property of the property o
+For this calculation, LHC will divide (A) two times the Adjusted CDBG-DR funding by the total difference over thirty-five (35) or forty (40) years between (B) the Gross Potential Rent ("GPR") of all Residential Dwelling Units at Market-Rent and (C) the As-Restricted GPR of the project with the proposed Affordability Mix, and (D) will multiply this by 20.